alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-24-assume-worst-intent.md

 Because a fundamental truth is this: **if you allow user-to-user interactions, you have the possibility of harassment.**

-Ever since ever since we've had the means of communication -- whether it's talking, writing, sending images to each other -- people have been using it to send nasty messages to other people.
+Ever since we've had the means of communication -- whether it's talking, writing, sending images to each other -- people have been using it to send nasty messages to other people.
 Most people are very nice, but there are some bad people out there and we do have to think about them.